Sharath78s/IIITDM-Music-recommendation-system/README.md

 ```bash
 Pip install googletrans
 ```
-* **Execute and click the link give a voice input get a recommended songs
+* After that in terminal it will generate a url like (http://127.0.0.1:5000) click the follow link
+* Then we will get the interface of our project to get inputs from the user
+* based on the inputs it will recomend songs on choosen platform

 # What's next ?